 Kate Gadsby-Mace on why she chose Sheffield for her PhD

 Kate completed her BA and MA at Sheffield and stayed on for her PhD.
-We asked her a few questions about Sheffield and her time here.
+Her research examined the expression of British national identity through 18th century Gothic Literature.

 Why did you choose to study in Sheffield?

 I fell in love with Sheffield the first time I visited on an Open Day.
 It’s such a vibrant, friendly city, and the University reflects that.
 It’s also amazing to live in England’s greenest city and in the middle of the Peak District!
 Additionally, The School of English (SoE) had prominent specialists in my field who I was keen to work with.